 Does the Honors Program require extra classes?

-Normally the 25 units taken in the Honors curriculum fit into a student's core curriculum program, and in some instances, one's major.
-Therefore, Honors classes are not like "extra" classes at all.
-Further, the Program is open to students from all majors.
+The 25 units taken in the Honors curriculum generally fit into a student's Core curriculum, and in some instances, one's major or minor.
+Therefore, Honors classes are not considered "extra" classes.
+Further, the Honors Program is open to students from all majors.

 Will being in the Honors Program hurt my grade point average?

 Most students do at least as well in their Honors courses as in their regular classes, and they find many of the Honors courses among the best they have taken at USD.

 Do Honors students live in a separate dormitory?